thingsdb/ThingsDocs/v0/content/data-types/list/some.md

 ### Return value

-Returns `true` if the callback function returns a *truthy* value for at least one element in the array.
+Returns `true` if at least one item in the array satisfies the check in the callback function.
 Otherwise, `false`.

 ### Example